 - Hadoop jobs define a schema for reading the data within the scope of the job.

 - Hadoop does not use indexes.
 Data is scanned for each query.

-- Hadoop jobs tend to execute over several minutes.
+- Hadoop jobs tend to execute over several minutes or longer.

 How Organizations Are Using Hadoop